 Geoffrey Miller Solicitors is a trading name of Jeanette Miller Law Limited, a Limited Company Registered in England and Wales.
 Company No: 8214795.

 Registered office: Aeroworks, 5 Adair Street, Manchester, M1 2NQ.
 Authorised and Regulated by the Solicitors Regulation Authority No: 573314 VAT No:162579563.

 Managing Director: Jeanette S. Miller Director: Tara Boyle.
+View our Privacy and Cookies policy.
 Our Sister Company: Personal Injury Solicitors.